mayamcdougall/NotePaper/README.md

 In the future, I will be searching for a better way to accomplish these features, hopefully without needing a plugin.

-### Custom Config Variables
+## Configuration {#configuration}

-Here is a list of all the custom Pico config options you can utilize in this theme.
+Here is a list of all the custom configuration options you can utilize in this theme.
 The config options are arranged in a series of nested arrays for readability and ease of use.
-I'd recommended adding this entire block to the end of your Pico "config.php" file, then modifying it to fit your preferences.
 You can comment out any options you don't wish to use by adding a `//` to the beginning of the line or by wrapping a section in `/* */`.
 If you comment out one of the nested arrays, be sure to comment out that *entire array* and not just the header.
 Also, please note that date_format is now ignored in this theme.
 The date format is instead hard-coded to work around the lack of ordinal suffixes in strftime (used by Pico 0.9 and later).

 #### site_logo
 If this variable is defined, your site's title will be replaced with this image file.
 It must be defined as an absolute path from your base_url (eg "assets/site_logo.png").